 You’ve found the house of your dreams and you’re ready to make an offer; but how do you compete with a handful of other prospective buyers who’ve also deemed the home “the one”?
-This is a dilemma buyers are facing all over the country in today’s fast-paced, low-inventory housing market.
+This is a dilemma buyers are facing all over the country, from Anchorage, AK to Atlanta, GA.
 And the reality is, you aren’t always going to be able to submit the highest real estate offer for your dream home.

 Fortunately, there are ways to make your real estate offer letter more competitive when more cash isn’t an option.
 Most real estate agents say letters is one of the best ways to support your bid.
-The letter gives you the opportunity to connect with the sellers on a personal level, to explain to them why you want their home and why they should choose your offer.
+The house offer letter gives you the opportunity to connect with the sellers on a personal level, to explain to them why you want their home and why they should choose your offer.
 And that human connection, realtors say, can sometimes even trump a higher price for sellers.

 “I recently worked with some first-time homebuyers who fell in love with a highly desirable townhouse and were determined to get it,” said Redfin real estate agent Lesley Lannan.
 “Theirs was the first offer on the property, and the owner was so touched by their letter that he accepted their offer and canceled a subsequent Open House.
 I can’t underscore the importance of offer letters more.”

-Here are some tips to help you write a strong offer letter:
+Here are some tips to help you write a strong house offer letter:

 1. Make Your Home Buyer Purchase Offer Letter Stand Out:

 As real estate offer letters become more and more common among buyers, you have to find a way to make yours stand out.
 Think of it as a resume.
-A beautiful letter with attention-grabbing fonts is going to jump out next to other letters.
-Need a template?
-If you’re looking for a well-crafted home purchase offer letter template then you should check out this one that won this couple their home.
+A beautiful letter to the home seller with attention-grabbing fonts is going to jump out next to other letters.

 2. Explain in the Offer What You Love About the House